MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 #### Conda environments

 A conda environment is one created using the `conda` tool, or with integrated conda management in Visual Studio 2017 version 15.7 and higher.
-(Requires Anaconda or Miniconda, which are available through the Visual Studio installer, see [Installing Visual Studio 2017 and Visual Studio 2019](installing-python-support-in-visual-studio.md#visual-studio-2017-and-visual-studio-2019).)
+(Requires Anaconda or Miniconda, which are available through the Visual Studio installer, see [Install Visual Studio 2017](installing-python-support-in-visual-studio.md#visual-studio-2017)

 ::: moniker range="vs-2017"